Harvs/PDF-Tools/DeveloperGuide.md

    </li>
    ```

-## Adding New Translations to Existing Language Files in Stirling-PDF
+## Adding New Translations to Existing Language Files in PDF Tools

-When adding a new feature or modifying existing ones in Stirling-PDF, you'll need to add new translation entries to the existing language files.
+When adding a new feature or modifying existing ones in PDF Tools, you'll need to add new translation entries to the existing language files.
 Here's a step-by-step guide:

 ### 1. Locate Existing Language Files